Index theory of uniform pseudodifferential operators: Uniform K -homology

 So the first summand

-of the integrand is the difference of two compact operators and their approximability by finite rank operators depends only on $R = \diam (\supp f)$ and the Lipschitz constant $L$ of $f$.
-The same also applies to the second summand
+of the integrand is the difference of two compact operators and their approximability by finite rank operators depends only on $R = \diam (\supp f)$ and the Lipschitz constant $L$ of~$f$.
+An analogous argument applies to the second summand

 of the integrand (note that $\frac{P^2}{1+\lambda^2+P^2}$ is a bounded operator).